Skip to content

 1966 Basking Ridge Route 78 and 287 dedications – Mr Local History

-While the other townships in the Somerset Hills stabilized, Bernards Township broke the trend and continued a monumental growth period.
-While you can’t subscribe to any one event, a few previous events were now having full effect on the township.
+While the other townships in the Somerset Hills stabilized, Bernards Township bucked the trend and continued a period of monumental growth.
+While you can’t subscribe to any one event, a few previous events are now having a full effect on the township.
 You see, the highways were open, the Bernards Township school system was starting to get great reviews, the open space of the 25-mile township was as inviting as a flight to suburbia, and AT&T had just settled into the township.
-Between 1980 and 1990, Bernards Township saw another huge population spike, rising almost 33%, increasing the population to over 4,000 new residents from 12,990 to over 17,000 residents.
+Between 1980 and 1990, Bernards Township saw another huge population spike, rising almost 33% from 12,990 to over 17,000.

 This 1850 map is a recreation of an original 1850 Somerset County map.
 The area hasn't changed, but towns have forged their own mark on history.